 And now Pitfalls

 Yes, this all looks great, enable WP Debug mode and you will find the problem.
-And what if you find to many problems?
-Finding fatal errors is one thing, but enabling debug mode will open the door for all other error types to surface, even if they are not critical.
-Take a look at the screenshot on the right, and you will see all sorts of errors: notices, deprecated use and warning.
+And what if you find too many problems?
+Finding fatal errors is one thing, but enabling debug mode will open the door for all other error types to the surface, even if they are not critical.
+Take a look at the screenshot on the right, and you will see all sorts of errors: notices, deprecated use, and warning.
 They are not critical, but when debug mode is on, you will see it all, and this can make debug almost impossible.

 So, you activate debug mode, and you find yourself drowning in the pool of notices all over the screen, and you have no idea where to begin.
 You can go through each plugin code to fix the problems, but that is not really good idea.
 Waiting for developers to fix own plugins?
-Well, that can take a long time… After all this, you see that debug mode can be a tricky to use since it can be rendered useless when you have old and not maintained or not very well written plugins in the first place.
-You can combine display and logging of errors, but for non developers and less experienced users, debug mode can be impossible to use.
+Well, that can take a long time… After all this, you see that debug mode can be tricky to use since it can be rendered useless when you have old and not maintained or not very well written plugins in the first place.
+You can combine display and logging of errors, but for non-developers and less experienced users, debug mode can be impossible to use.

 There must be some easier way?

 How to use debug mode and how to get these error messages displayed without messing with the page content?
 Thankfully there is a way.
 PHP provides methods to override default error handlers and to ‘hijack’ their output to hide it or use for some other purpose.
 You are not going to write own handlers every time, best is to use a plugin that will do that for you.
 The best free plugins that can do this is Debug Bar.
 The main issue with this plugin is that is not maintained regularly and might not work as expected with newer WordPress versions.